 Low tech, simple greywater systems are best suited to specific, large plants.
 Use them to water trees, bushes, berry patches, shrubs, and large annuals.
 It's much more difficult to water lots of small plants that are spread out over a large area. (like a lawn or flower bed) Read more about recommended plants to water on our plant page.

 Greywater policies differ state to state.
-The best policy is form the state of Arizona.
+The best policy is from the state of Arizona.
 They have greywater guidelines to educate residents on how to build simple, safe, efficient, greywater irrigation systems.
 If people follow the guidelines their systems falls under a general permit and is automatically “legal”, that is, the residents don’t have to apply or pay for any permits or inspections.

 Some states have no greywater policy and don’t give permits at all, while other states give experimental permits for systems on a case-by-case basis.